Arnoldblair/Github-Search/README.md

 # Github Finder

-This is the second Independent project for Moringa Core, June 1st, 2018.
-The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.
+This is an application where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+A person can also look for repositories.The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

 ## Description
 Github Finder is a web application that uses the GitHub API to perform searches on GitHub and display the results to the user.